naofireblade/homebridge-weather-plus/README.md

 | Free                       |               :heavy_check_mark:             |                        :heavy_check_mark:                        |           :heavy_check_mark: (only if you own a station)         |
 | Register                   | [here](https://darksky.net/dev/register)     | [here](https://openweathermap.org/appid)                         | [here](https://www.wunderground.com/member/api-keys)             |

+<b name="a1">1</b> You can use the weather underground service only if you can provide weather data from your own station in exchange.

-*You can add more services by forking the project and submitting a pull request.*
+*You can add more services easily by forking the project and submitting a pull request for a new api file.*

 ## Installation